 Vegetarians are also well catered-for – the luscious mushroom burger and the breaded courgettes are both outstanding dishes, and would satisfy the most dedicated carnivore.

-With a choice of just four, the dessert menu is concise but impeccably focused and reasonably priced (from €4.50); sorbets, simple or boozy, are perfect for a light refreshing end to an excellent meal here, or you could have an old favourite like chocolate fudge brownie - or a more unusual choice of char-grilled skewered chunks of spiced rum pineapple served with an exotically creamy coconut ice cream.
+With a choice of just four, the dessert menu is concise but impeccably focused and reasonably priced (from about €4.50); sorbets, simple or boozy, are perfect for a light refreshing end to an excellent meal here, or you could have an old favourite like chocolate fudge brownie - or a more unusual choice of char-grilled skewered chunks of spiced rum pineapple served with an exotically creamy coconut ice cream.

 Not just a really hip, buzzy place - the food in Damson Diner is seriously good.